gryphius/pycyborg/README.md

 3. check out pycyborg from github:

+from your home directory:

     git clone git://github.com/gryphius/pycyborg.git

-4. test if your lights work.
+4. test

+this should flash your gaming lights and print out some info. if you skipped step 2 you must run this as root, eg. sudo python identify.py or you will get USBError: [Errno 13] Access denied (insufficient permissions)

     cd pycyborg
     python identify.py

-(if you skipped step 2 you must run this as root, eg. sudo python identify.py or you will get USBError: [Errno 13] Access denied (insufficient permissions))

-you should see your lights flashing and console output similar to this:
+console output should be similar to this:

     found and initialized 2 cyborg ambx gaming lights